apoorvpandey0/walkover_dynamic_tables/README.md

 ## Teck-Stack
 Front-End : React
 Other tools and platforms :
-i) Balsamiq cloud tool to design wireframe ii) Used Heroku for deployment
+-> Used Heroku for deployment

 ## Contributor
 @krishnmohan19